Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Can Coat Color or Appearance Change With Age?

-Coat Type, Shedding, and Allergy Expectations
+Coat Type, Shedding, And Allergy Expectations

 Do F1B Bernedoodles Shed?